gabrielfalcao/editfight-grid/README.md

 - [ ] Try some compression of initial data for faster loading time.
 See if it helps on super-slow connections.
 - [ ] /kick should be renamed since it's not really kicking them out, just stopping them from participating for a short while.
 - [ ] /kick should increment time they're disabled, increasing the interval at every new kick (per IP).
 Maybe like 2 minutes, then 4, 8, 16, etc.
+- [ ] Fix time-lapse gifs page (gifs.html), because they all start playing at once and that hurts performance a lot.

 ### Run locally